Make-School-Courses/FEW-2.9-Technical-Seminar/README.md

 FaceBook, Coursera, GitHub and many others

 GraphQL is built with a schema and strong types.
 GraphQL provides reliablity through it's strong typing system.
+GraphQL provides a solution to over fetching and unders fetching data, and allows front end requests to determine what data is returned from an endpoint.

-If you want to work with a future of
+If you want to work with a future of network resources learn GraphQL.

 ## Course Specifics